intelligent-machine-learning/dlrover/docs/developer_guide.md

 - `git checkout -b {DEV-BRANCH}`
 - `git push -u origin {DEV-BRANCH}`

 Then, you create a PR on github.
+If you has modified codes of the repo, you need to execute `pre-commit` to check codestyle and unittest cases by the following steps.

+`docker run -v `pwd`:/dlrover -it easydl/dlrover:ci /bin/bash`
+`cd /dlrover`
+`pre-commit run -a`
+`python -m pytest dlrover/python/tests`
+`python -m pytest dlrover/trainer/tests`

 ## Requirements